strangerstudios/pmpro-subscription-delays/readme.txt

 1. That's it.
 No settings.

 == Changelog ==
+= .3.1 =
+* Fixed bug where specific date delays were showing up as integers (e.g. 2015-01-01 would become just 2015) on the edit levels page.

+= .3 =
+* Added ability to set a specific date for the delay.
+Use format YYYY-MM-DD and the plugin will calculate the # of days until that date and use that for the delay value.

 = .2 =
 * Now adds delay box to basic levels as well as discount codes.
 * Adds "after your X day trial" to the end of the level cost text.